Blog

 If a clinical trial is to be carried out, basic safety and performance requirements must first be met.
 The data from the clinical trial then feed into the clinical evaluation, which in turn forms the basis for post-market clinical follow-up (PMCF) activities (including a PMCF study).

-In addition, all medical device manufacturers require a quality management system (QMS), including when developing Class I products.
+Furthermore, all manufacturers of medical devices require a quality management system (QMS), even when developing Class I products.

 We support you throughout your entire project with your medical device, starting with a free initial consultation, help with the introduction of a QM system, study planning and implementation through to technical documentation - always with primary reference to the clinical data on the product: from the beginning to the end End.